-The standard variation of the total network latency on the network increases with higher splitting options since the resources on the network are assigned closest to the user.
-The network performance becomes more load dependent: on splitting option 8 the standard deviation is 47% of the mean values, and in the option 6 the standard deviation achieves 70% of the mean latency value.
-To summarise, Figure 4.12 illustrates the results:
+The standard variation of the total network latency in the network increases with higher splitting options since the resources on the network are assigned closer to the user.
+The network performance becomes more load dependent: on splitting option 8 the standard deviation is 47% of the mean values, and in the option 6 it achieves 70% of the mean latency value, Figure 4.12.